Curvature homogeneous hypersurfaces in space forms: Introduction

 \section{Introduction}

-A natural problem in Riemannian geometry is to what extent, and even in which sense, ``the curvature determines the metric".
+Since the early days of differential geometry we know that a metric on a manifold defines a natural notion of curvature, collected in what today is called its curvature tensor.
+In particular, isometries preserve this curvature, and thus the curvature of a homogeneous space should be somehow constant along the manifold.
+This logically leads to the question of whether a Riemannian manifold whose curvature tensor is “the same” at every point is in fact homogeneous.
+More generally, a natural problem in Riemannian geometry is to what extent, and even in which sense, “the curvature determines the metric”.
 This question is more subtle than it seems at first glance, having several answers and open aspects.
-In particular, we can ask whether a Riemannian manifold whose curvature tensor is ``the same" at every point is in fact homogeneous.

 More precisely, a Riemannian manifold $M^n$ is called {\it curvature homogeneous} if, for any pair of points $p,q\in M$, there exists a linear isometry $J_{pq}:T_pM\to T_qM$ that preserves the curvature tensor $R$, i.e., $J_{pq}^* R_q=R_p$.
 In dimension $n=3$ this is equivalent to the condition that the eigenvalues of the Ricci tensor are constant.
+I. Singer showed in \cite{Si} that, if sufficiently many covariant derivatives of $R$ match, then the metric is in fact homogeneous.
+He then asked whether it is sufficient to only require this condition for $R$.
+Since then, this has been an active research area and the question turns out to be surprisingly subtle.

-Singer asked in \cite{Si} whether such manifolds are always homogeneous.
-The first complete non-homogeneous examples were given by K. Sekigawa and H. Takagi in \cite{Se,Ta}.
-It turns out that there are many local and even some complete non-homogeneous examples which are curvature homogeneous, especially in dimension 3, see \cite{Bry1}, \cite{Bro}, \cite{BKV} and references therein.
-We point out though that the only known compact non-homogeneous examples are the Ferus-Karcher-M\"unzner isoperimetric hypersurfaces in the Euclidean sphere, see \cite{FKM}.
+The first complete non-homogeneous examples were given by K. Sekigawa and H. Takagi in \cite{Se,Ta}, where they showed that such examples exist in any odd dimension and depend on several functions of one variable.
+On the other hand, there are also several known obstructions.
+In \cite{TV} it was shown that, if the curvature tensor $R$ is that of an irreducible symmetric space, then the metric itself must be locally symmetric.
+In the above examples, $R$ was that of $\Hi^2\times\R^{n-2}$ and these were in fact classified in \cite{Bro, Ho}, where it was also shown that the fundamental group must be a free group.
+In contrast, in dimension $3$ any curvature tensor can be realized locally, see \cite{BKV, Bry1}.
+But in higher dimensions, the condition that $R$ needs to satisfy seems to be quite strong.
+Surprisingly, the only known compact non-homogeneous examples are the Ferus-Karcher-M\"unzner isoparametric hypersurfaces (i.e., the eigenvalues of the shape operator are constant), see \cite{FKM}.

+It is natural to attack this kind of problem in the context of submanifolds in space forms since, by the Gauss equation, more control is gained on the structure of the curvature tensor.
+This is particularly true for hypersurfaces where the curvature tensor, which in general is a very complicated algebraic object, is determined just by an endomorphism of the tangent bundle, namely, the shape operator.